 - Search for your bug to see if anyone has already reported it.
 Don't forget to search for all issues, not just open ones, as your issue might already have been reported and closed.
 To help you find the most popular results, sort the result by number of stars.

 - If you find your issue and it's important to you, star it!
 The number of stars on a bug helps us know which bugs are most important to fix.

-- Include as much information in bugs as you can, following the instructions for the bug queue you're targeting.
+- Include as much information in the bug as you can, following the instructions for the bug queue that you're targeting.
 A bug that simply says something isn't working doesn't help much, and will probably be closed without any action.
-The amount of detail you provide, such as log files, repro steps, and even a patch set, helps us address your issue.
+The amount of detail that you provide, such as log files, repro steps, and even a patch set, helps us address your issue.

-If you find an issue that impacts the security of Android or components in Nexus or Pixel devices, follow the instructions here.
+If you find an issue that impacts the security of Android or components in Pixel devices, file a bug using the instructions in Reporting security issues.
 Additionally, security bugs are eligible for the Android Security Vulnerability Rewards Program.